 The liquidation value of a business is the net value of its physical assets, should these need to be sold because the firm has to cease trading.
 Typical examples of such tangible assets are property, stock, fixtures and fittings, any cash, vehicles, machinery and other equipment.
-Any creditors will then be due these proceeds minus the selling costs.
+Any creditors will then be due any available proceeds after debts are paid.

 How is a Liquidation Value Calculated?

 A total valuation of all the physical assets will be made with debts and liabilities subtracted from this.
 Intangible assets are not included as part of the liquidation value – they are things like patents, brands and the business reputation, so where there is no physical presence.

 Is Liquidation Value the Same as Market Valuation?

 No – the liquidation value is generally lower than the market (or going concern) value, because the assets generally need to be realised without delay and this results in lower prices.
 The market valuation is usually the highest valuation placed on a business.

 Although the liquidator will seek to place the best valuation they can on an asset, they will be working to timescales.
 So, this can mean there is less time to find more specialist buyers who would pay higher prices or for extended marketing of the assets.

 How does Liquidation value compare to net Asset Valuation?